Moderate-PG/Career_Post_tj/README.md

 I set out to investigate the length of a major league baseball career following Tommy John surgery.
 As the title suggests, I only considered pitchers and not position players who underwent the procedure.
-I stuck to players with MLB experience and not career minor leaguers, for now anyway.
-I also looked into recoveries on a team by team basis.
+I stuck to players with MLB experience and not career minor leaguers (this is something I am considering for a future analysis).
+I was also in whether recovery times vaired by team.
 Additionally, this project gives me a chance to apply what I have learnt about survival analysis.
-As I am no expert in the matter, this is a work in progress.
+As I am not an expert on the topic, I certainly consider this a work in progress.

 Data
 ----